 The Acadian orogeny, like the Taconic, widened the North American continent.
 The "terranes" or island arcs that docked onto the shores of Virginia extended North America east of the Grenville-age Blue Ridge, as well as increased the depth of the younger sediments that eroded to the west and the east.
-The arrival of Avalonia pushed the earlier-arriving Choppowamsic Terrane further west, adding more heat/pressure to alter the bedrock in the older terrane.
+The arrival of Avalonia pushed the earlier-arriving Chopawamsic Terrane further west, adding more heat/pressure to alter the bedrock in the older terrane.

 During these two orogenies, the modern-era Blue Ridge was buried deep beneath the surface.
 The rocks of the modern-era Blue Ridge were also 40 or so miles east of their current location.
 The peaks of the eroding Taconic-time mountains and the Acadian-time mountains were located roughly along the route of Interstate 95 today, while the buried Blue Ridge was just to the west... or underneath the Taconic-time and Acadian-time mountains.

 The third and last collision was different from the Taconic and Acadian collisions, which involved just small "terranes" of land.
 When Africa finally slammed into North America, it created the supercontinent of Pangea - and squeezed Virginia from the side.
-It's possible the African plate slid inland and reached as far as the Allegheny Front - nearly the western boundary of Virginia.
+It is possible that the African plate slid inland and reached as far as the Allegheny Front - nearly the western boundary of Virginia.
 The pressure from Africa caused the rocks on the eastern side of Virginia to break free from their roots.

 The eastern rocks pressured by Africa were folded and thrust, like a stack of slick Sunday newspaper inserts sliding off a table.
 Ocean sediments that were once east of Richmond ended up as metamorphosed Piedmont crystalline rocks at Charlottesville.
 The buried Blue Ridge was thrust 40-60 miles to the west.
 The sediments that had eroded off the Taconic-time and Acadian-time were folded and bent into anticlines and synclines, as the rocks layers reacted to the pressure of the collision.3